Cirkit Designer Logo

 Troubleshooting and FAQs

-• Check if the time delay potentiometer is set too high.
+• Verify that the delay time is not set too high.

 FAQs

-Q1: Can the HC-SR501 detect motion through glass?
+Q: Can the HC-SR501 detect motion through glass or walls?

-A1: No, the HC-SR501 cannot detect motion through glass as infrared radiation does not pass through it effectively.
+A: No, the HC-SR501 cannot detect motion through glass or walls as they block infrared radiation.

 By following this documentation, you can effectively integrate the HC-SR501 PIR sensor into your projects and troubleshoot common issues with ease.